Psychiatric Nurse Practitioner Salary

-PMHNPs earn well above the broader nurse practitioner median, and pay varies more by practice model than by zip code.
+Psychiatric nurse practitioner salary tracks at or a little above the broader nurse practitioner median, and it varies far more by practice model than by zip code.
 A salaried clinic role and a cash-pay private practice can be $80,000 apart for the same credential.
 Here is what PMHNPs actually make in 2026, broken down by state, experience, employer, and education, plus the practice models that push the ceiling past $200,000.

 Psychiatric work pays a premium.
 BLS reports NPs in psychiatric and substance-use settings earn a median near $142,100, and AANP reports full-time PMHNPs earn a median total income around $137,000.